SciML/SciMLDocs/docs/src/getting_started/fit_simulation.md

                                 maxiters = 200)
 ```

-## Step by Step Solution
+## Step-by-Step Solution

 ### Step 1: Install and Import the Required Packages

-To do this tutorial we will need a few components.
+To do this tutorial, we will need a few components.
 This is done using the Julia Pkg REPL:

 ```julia
 ]add DifferentialEquations, Optimization, OptimizationPolyalgorithms, SciMLSensitivity, ForwardDiff, Plots